Medieval Rides - help for hunters

 The distinct straight rides within the coppices are of later origin and probably associated with a sporting objective, to give guns a better field of view.
 In seventeenth century France, it became fashionable to divide woods into geometrical shapes with straight lines, radiating from a central point.

-This fashion spread to England and there is evidence from the 1757 Hollingworth and Landers map for rides in many of the coppices in the Forest.
+This fashion spread to England and it is believed that Sir Edward Turnor, who owned the forest towards the end of the 17th century, initiated the present network of geometric rides in the coppices, west of Shermore Brook.
+The 1757 Hollingworth and Landers map shows rides in many of the coppices in the Forest.

 The system shown is almost exactly as it is today, with four central points (or "pattes d’oie" - goose feet), in Takeley Quarter (Eight Wantz Ways), Round and Collins Coppices and near Portingbury Rings (Six Wantz Ways).
 These had from six to eight intersecting arms and were probably introduced by Sir Edward Turnor in the later part of the 17th century, about the time he was (re)establishing the Warren.